Live, Work and Play

 In addition to Cobb County’s outstanding parks system, the cities of Acworth, Austell, Kennesaw, Marietta, Powder Springs and Smyrna operate more than 100 municipal parks and recreation centers.

 Cobb County is known for its unspoiled outdoor offerings, so residents need look no farther than their own backyard for the best fishing and camping.
 Lake Allatoona, covering more than 12,000 acres, attracts outdoorsmen from far and wide to its beaches, campsites and top-notch fishing spots.

 Kennesaw Mountain National Battlefield Park preserves the remnants of one of the most heated battles of the Civil War and offers miles of hiking trails dotted with historic earthworks, cannon emplacements and monuments.
 As you walk the park, you’re reminded of the hard-fought battle that occurred here almost 150 years ago.
 Picnic areas and lookout points invite you to take in the park’s natural beauty.
 Stop in at the visitor center for information on local wildlife and self-guided tours.

 The scenic Silver Comet Trail offers more than 61 miles for bikers, joggers and skaters alike.
-Once the route of the Silver Comet passenger train, the trail meanders past breathtaking fields, streams and valleys, stretching all the way to Anniston, Ala.
+Once the route of the Silver Comet passenger train, the trail meanders past breathtaking fields, streams and valleys, stretching all the way to Anniston, Alabama.